brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 ### Webhook failed with the status code 503 while updating location

 Cloudflare use heuritstic-based rules to reject bots and web-site attacts.
-Sometimes this results in false positives.
+Sometimes this results in false positives, rejects legitimate Companion App traffic breaking some app features.

 In this particular case a fresh Cloudflare account without any configured firewall rules (which means - allow all) has rejected some requests, while allowing most of them to pass through.
 Cloudflare Security / Events section in that case is empty.

-In _Companion App / Event Log_ following messages are observed:
+In _Companion App / Event Log_ following messages were observed:

 ```
 Network Request: Webhook failed with the status code 503
 ```

-Device tracking and automation rules like _iPhone left home zone_ are  disfunctional, because device updates are blocked by Cloudflare.
+Device tracking and automation rules like _iPhone left home zone_ were  disfunctional, because device updates were blocked by Cloudflare.

-If you download logs over _Companion App / Debugging_ you will see the following requests:
+If you download logs over _Companion App / Debugging_ you will see the following failed requests:
 ```
 2023-01-06 14:39:37.478 [Info] [main] [ClientEventStore.swift:8] ClientEventStore > networkRequest: Webhook failed with status code 503 [:]
 2023-01-06 14:39:37.482 [Error] [main] [WebhookManager.swift:633] urlSession(_:task:didCompleteWithError:) > failed request to 6BEA5895-63A8-42B1-9FFC-5801A86BB1DB for WebhookResponseLocation: unacceptableStatusCode(503)
 ```

-To mitigate this problem you can create an explicit pass firewall rule for traffic related to your HA sub-domain.
+To mitigate this problem you can create an explicit firewall pass rule for traffic related to your HA sub-domain.
-For that navigate to _Cloudflare / Security / WAF / Create firewall rule_ and create rule:
+For that, navigate to _Cloudflare / Security / WAF / Create firewall rule_ and create the rule:

 ```
 (http.host eq "xx.yyy.zz")